MariusWilsch/rohdex-poc/README.md

 This is useful for integrating with external monitoring tools.

+### Email Processing

+The system can automatically process emails with packing list attachments:

+1. Monitors a specified email inbox for new messages
+2. Extracts partie and wahrheit file attachments
+3. Processes them using the AI service
+4. Sends back the processed packing list
+5. Marks processed emails as read

+To enable email processing, configure the email settings in your `.env` file and ensure `EMAIL_POLLING_ENABLED=true`.

 ### Known Issues

 - **Tare Weight Discrepancies**: There are known discrepancies in tare weights in some client input files.
 The AI extraction accurately processes what's in the files, but the source files occasionally contain incorrect tare weights (typically using 2.00 kg instead of the correct 4.00-4.40 kg values).
 This is a data source issue, not an extraction issue.
 (Last updated: 2024-02-24)